 What is Morlais?

-Morlais is a Menter Môn project which aims to benefit local communities, the economy and help tackle climate change by using renewable energy to generate clean low carbon electricity generation.
+Morlais is a Menter Môn project which aims to benefit local communities, the economy and help tackle climate change by using renewable energy to generate clean low carbon electricity.

-The Morlais project manages a 35 km2 area of seabed near Holy Island, Anglesey.
-It has the potential to become one of the largest tidal stream energy sites in the world with a generating capacity of up to 240MW of clean electricity.
+The Morlais project manages a 35 km2 area of seabed off the coast of Holy Island, Anglesey and has the potential to put Ynys Môn on the map in terms of tidal stream energy.

-The first stage of the project aims to secure consent for the development of the demonstration zone.
+The first stage of the project has focussed on securing consent from Welsh Government and Natural Resources Wales.
 Community and stakeholder consultation and engagement has been a key part of this process.
-The consent application was submitted in the autumn of 2019, a decision is expected by Welsh Ministers later in 2021.
+The consent application was submitted in the autumn of 2019 and a decision is expected by Welsh Ministers during the second half of 2021.

 What is Menter Môn?